nan-academy/js-training/readme.md

 - add your test file *(ex: `exercises/my-test.js`)*
 - edit `package.json` and add `"my-test"` to the `"tests"` array
-- make a pull request !
+- make a pull request ! `https://github.com/nan-academy/js-training/compare/master...GITHUB_LOGIN:master`

-All the tests must be written using [assert](https://nodejs.org/api/assert.html) for the tester to work properly.
+*All the tests must be written using [assert](https://nodejs.org/api/assert.html) for `./tester` to work properly.*